weswu8/blobfs-win/README.md

 * For container creation in windows UI, this will fail if your windows are non-english. this is by design from azure. you can use cli to create it, mkdir newcontainer

 ## How to create a append blob
-* Windows UI way

-	1.right-click in the folder of blobfs-win

-	2.choose new file, and rename it to append.log  // this will create a empty block blob.

-	3.right-click the append.log, and then uncheck the readonly flag in the the popup properties windows. click ok.

-	-// this will change the underlying block blob to append blob automatically.

-	-// you also can do these actions against a existing file, this also works, but the time depends on the size of the file.

 * Programming way

 	-FileWriter fw = new FileWriter("G:\\container1\\append.log", true)  // java 1.7+